Fire and Smoke Damper Inspection Certification Requirements

 Why is Accreditation important?
 Becoming ANSI Accredited means that the Safenetix Fire and Smoke Damper Inspector Certification meets the highest of standards.
 This provides an added level of confidence in the certification and the people who hold the credential.
 It also protects the integrity of the Safenetix programs.

 So how can you take the exam?
-We expect to have the exam approved and credentialed by ANSI sometime with in the next month or so.
 Be the first to know when it’s available by filling out the form below.
 We will let you know as soon as it’s available.